baskaranz/superbowl/README.md

 Run `gradle clean test` to run the unit tests.

-The tests should cover all possible cases/scenarios
+The tests should cover all possible cases/scenarios defined in problem statement.